bleedx-93/Noobi/README.md

 A Simple tool to execute shellcode with the ability to detect mouse movement

 Features:
-- Sandbox evasion through detecting mouse movement and hardware resources
+- Sandbox evasion through detecting mouse movement and checking hardware resources
   - If in 10 seconds the mouse cursor didn't move it would terminate it self
   - If the CPU core are less than 2 and the RAM is less than 2048 it would terminate it self
 - Using HeapAlloc instead of VirtualAlloc